LSB: Local Self-Balancing MCMC in Discrete Spaces: Experiments

 where $\lambda$ is a non-negative scalar used to weight the dependence among neighboring variables in the lattice.
 Then, consider that each pixel $y_i$ is influenced only by the corresponding hidden variable $x_i$ and generated according to a Gaussian density with mean $\mu x_i$ and variance $\sigma^2$.
 Note that each variable in the lattice tells whether the corresponding pixel belongs to the object or to the background (1 or -1, respectively).
 The corresponding posterior distribution of a hidden state $\mathbf{x}$ given an observed image is defined as follows:

 where $\alpha_i=y_i\mu/\sigma^2$ is a coefficient biasing $x_i$ towards either $1$ or $-1$.
 Therefore, $\pmb{\alpha}=(\alpha_i)_{i\in V}$ contains information about the observed image.
 Figure~\ref{fig:alpha} shows two synthetically generated examples of $\pmb{\alpha}$.
-Our goal is to analyze the sampling performance on the distribution defined in Eq.~\ref{eq:ising}.

-\paragraph{Universally optimal balancing function.} We start by comparing the balancing functions proposed in~\citep{zanella2020informed}, namely $g(t)=t/(1+t)$ (a.k.a Barker function), $\sqrt{t}, \min\{1,t\}$ and $\max\{1,t\}$, in order to test whether there is a universally optimal balancing function among this subset.
-In particular, we run the samplers over two instances of the Ising model, viz. a setting with independent $(\lambda,\mu,\sigma)=(0,1,3)$ and another one with dependent $(\lambda,\mu,\sigma)=(1,1,3)$ variables.
-We evaluate the performance over $30$ repeated trials by analyzing the convergence speed during the burn-in phase (using traceplots) and the mixing time (computing the autocorrelation function and the effective sample size).
-We visualize the corresponding results in Figure~\ref{fig:universal} and report the quantitative performance in Table ~\ref{tab:universal}.
-Further details about the simulations are available in the Supplementary Material.
+We evaluate the sampling performance on the distribution defined in Eq.~\ref{eq:ising}.
+Importantly, the topological graph structure of the lattice and the exponential form of the posterior distribution allows to compute a locally balanced proposals in $O(1)$ target evaluations, without the need of using a gradient-based approximation (cf. Section 3.3).
+Therefore, we consider only comparisons between LB and LSB